jacob-kang/ObjectDetection_flow/README.md

 ##  Still writing...

-This Read Me is for catching object detection flow.
+This Read Me is for catching object detection flow (+ English study).
-The flow is from top to bottom and it is configured with my paper understanding + some informations from blogs.
+The flow procedure is from top to bottom and it consists of my paper understanding + some informations from blogs.
 There __may__ be misunderstanding or typo or etc.
 _Made by Jacob Jisu Kang._